Ming Smith: Exhibitions

 Smith has twice exhibited at the Bellvue Hospital Centre in Morristown, New Jersey, through their Art in the Atrium exhibitions.
 The first was in 1995, for Cultural Images: Sweet Potato Pie, an exhibit curated by Russell A. Murray.
 In 2008, she contributed as part of the exhibition New York City: In Focus, part of Creative Destinations 2008 Exhibition of African American Art.

 In 2010, her work was included in MOMA's exhibition Pictures by Women: A History of Modern Photography.
 This exhibition recontextualized Smith's work alongside that of Diane Arbus and marked a growing interest in Smith's work.
 Organized by curator Roxana Marcoci, it was curated by Sarah Meister through the Department of Photography.
 In 2017, a major survey exhibition of Smith's work was held at the Steven Kasher Gallery in New York.
 The exhibition featured 75 vintage black-and-white prints that represented Smith's career.

 Smith has collaborated with filmmaker Arthur Jafa in the Serpentine Sackler Gallery's 2017 show, Arthur Jafa: A Series of Utterly Improbable, yet Extraordinary Renditions (Featuring Ming Smith, Frida Orupabo and Missylanyus).
 That same year, Smith was featured in the Tate Modern group exhibition Soul of a Nation: Art in the Age of Black Power, curated by Mark Godfrey and Zoé Whitley.
 The show received international acclaim, before traveling to Crystal Bridges Museum of American Art, Brooklyn Museum, The Broad, the de Young Museum of San Francisco and the Museum of Fine Arts, Houston.
 Since then, Smith's work has been featured in solo presentations by Jenkins Johnson Gallery both at Frieze New York and Frieze Masters in 2019, the former of which receiving the Frieze Stand Prize.

-List of group exhibitions

-A selection of other exhibitions of Smith's work includes: